Coarse and fine geometry of the Thurston metric: Coarse description of geodesics in

+Identify $\T(\torus)$ with \HH in the usual way.
+Under this identification, if $e$ is an edge of $\calF$ with endpoints $\alpha$ and $\beta$, then the set points along $e$ correspond to the set of surfaces on which $\alpha$ and $\beta$ are the shortest curves and they intersect perpendicularly.
+The midpoint of $e$ correspond to when the two curves have the same length.
+This length is a uniform constant independent of the edge $e$.

-Let $\ep_0$ be the constant of the previous section.
-For any $X \in \T_{\ep_0}(\torus)$, we will define a \emph{short marking} on $X$ as follows.
-Note that on a torus, the set $A$ of systoles on $X$ has cardinality at most three and any pair in $A$ intersects exactly once.
-If $A$ has cardinality at least $2$, then a short marking on $X$ is any choice of a pair of curves in $A$.
-If $X$ has a unique systole, then the set $A'$ of the shortest and the second shortest curves on $X$ again has cardinality at most three and every pair in $A'$ intersects exactly once.
-A short marking on $X$ is any choice of pair of curves in $A'$.
-Note that in our definition, there are either a uniquely defined short marking or three short markings on $X$.
-In the latter case, the three short markings on $X$ form a triangle in \farey.
-This implies that, given $X, Y \in \T_{\ep_0}(\torus)$, there are well-defined short markings $\mu_X$ and $\mu_Y$ on $X$ and $Y$ such that $d_\mg(\mu_X,\mu_Y)$ is minimal among all short markings on $X$ and $Y$.
-By \lemref{Marking}, the geodesic $g$ from $\mu_X$ to $\mu_Y$ is unique.
+For any $X \in \T(\torus)$, there exists an ideal triangle $\triangle$ in the Farey tessellation of \HH containing $X$.
+The three vertices of $\triangle$ correspond to the three shortest curves on $X$.
+We will define a \emph{short marking} on $X$ as follows.
+If $X$ has at least $2$ systoles, then let $A$ be the set of systoles on $X$.
+If $X$ has a unique systole, then let $A$ be set consisting of the systole plus the second shortest curves on $X$.
+In either case, $A$ is a subset of the vertices of $\triangle$, so $A$ has cardinality at most $3$ and every pair of curves in $A$ correspond to an edge in $\triangle$.
+A short marking on $X$ is any pair of curves in $A$.
+Note that in our definition, there is either a unique marking or three short markings on $X$.
+This implies that, given $X, Y \in \T(\torus)$, there are well-defined short markings $\mu_X$ and $\mu_Y$ on $X$ and $Y$ such that $d_\mg(\mu_X,\mu_Y)$ is minimal among all short markings on $X$ and $Y$.
+By \lemref{Marking}, the geodesic from $\mu_X$ to $\mu_Y$ is unique.
+Note that any edge of $E(\mu_X,\mu_Y)$ separates $\mu_X$ from $\mu_Y$, and hence it separates $X$ from $Y$.
 We will denote by $\pivot(X,Y) = \pivot(\mu_X,\mu_Y)$ and refer to $\pivot(X,Y)$ as the set of pivots for $X$ and $Y$.

 Given $X, Y \in \T(\torus)$, we have that $d_\alpha(X,Y) \eadd d_\alpha(\mu_X,\mu_Y)$.